-- (a) Consent order resolving an adversary proceeding or contested matter.
+(a) Consent order resolving an adversary proceeding or contested matter.
 A proposed consent order resolving an adversary proceeding or contested matter must be submitted to the chambers's email address.
 The email must identify the parties served, their relationship to the proceeding or matter, and the manner of service.
 The email must include as an attachment a completed Local Form Certification of Consent Regarding Consent Order.
-The Certification of Consent Regarding Consent Order must be filed on the docket prior to submission of the consent order to chambers. - (b) Consent order in lieu of motion.
+The Certification of Consent Regarding Consent Order.
+The consent order to chambers.

+(b) Consent order in lieu of motion.
 A proposed consent order submitted in lieu of a motion may be presented by application.
-The application must include the facts and law supporting entry of the proposed consent order. - (c) Notice in a chapter 11 case.
+The application must include the facts and law supporting entry of the proposed consent order.

+(c) Notice in a chapter 11 case.
 If a committee of unsecured creditors has not been appointed in a chapter 11 case, the court may enter a consent order in lieu of a motion without the written consent of the creditors holding the 20 largest unsecured claims, provided the application and proposed consent order were served on the creditors holding the 20 largest unsecured claims and on the United States trustee, and no objection was filed within 7 days of service of the application.